 Walkers are encouraged to set a minimum fundraising goal of $150.
 Walkers who raise $150 will receive a walk T-shirt.
 AFSP will not turn away walkers raising less than $150, but the organization will aggressively promote the $150 fundraising goal.
 AFSP will provide fundraising tips to the walkers to make it easy to meet and exceed that goal.
 Walkers who raise significantly higher amounts are eligible for incentive prizes based on the amount they raise.
 All walkers who participate will receive some type of incentive prize.
 The National Office will establish and coordinate the prize structure.

 Walk funds are centralized.
-All monies will be deposited into a centralized bank account and the national office will pay all invoices for walk expenses.
-See page 2 for AFSP Wyoming’s local-share-of-funds policy.
+All monies will be deposited into a centralized bank account and the national office will pay invoices for walk expenses.

 How do I get started?

-1. Notify Vanessa Hastings of AFSP Wyoming or a member of the Community Walk Team at AFSP’s national office (see contact info below) of your intention to have a walk event in your community.
+1. Notify an AFSP Wyoming Board member or a member of the Community Walk Team at AFSP’s national office (see contact info below) of your intention to have a walk event in your community.

 2. Recruit a few friends, family members or co-workers to serve on a committee to help you with the event; 3-5 people are a great start toward a walk committee.